-PROGRAMME EDUCATIONAL OUTCOMES
+PROGRAMME EDUCATIONAL OBJECTIVES

-The B.Com Programme will make the graduates to:
+The B.Com Programme will make the graduates

-PEO 1 Acquire and enhance accounting skills and to attain professional expertise by being competent, creative and ever ready to accept new and challenging roles in Industry and Academics.
-PEO 2 Specialize in the courses and acquire practical exposures which would equip them to face the modern-day challenges in commerce and Industry.
-PEO 3 Demonstrate team spirit, soft skills and values to learn and adapt changes throughout their professional career.
-PEO 4 Imbibe the entrepreneurial traits in order to embrace innovative opportunities by applying emerging technology, leadership in the process of startup business.
-PEO 5 Demonstrate communicative skill and computer skill to update themselves for the competitive examinations
+8 PEO 1 To acquire and enhance accounting skillsand to attain professional expertise by being competent, creative and ever ready to accept new and challenging roles in Industry and Academics.
+PEO 2 Tospecialize in the courses and acquire practical exposures which would equip them to face the modern-day challenges incommerce and Industry.
+PEO 3 Todemonstrate team spirit, soft skills and values to learn and adapt changes throughout their professional career.
+PEO 4 To imbibe the entrepreneurial traits in order to embrace innovative opportunities by applying emerging technology, leadership in the process of startup business.
+PEO 5 To demonstrate communicative skill and computer skill to update themselves for the competitive examinations

-PROGRAMME OUTCOMES (PO)
+Programme Outcomes (PO)

-On completion (after three years) of B.Com Programme, the students are expected to:
+On completion (after three years) of B.Com Programme, the students are expected to